-Trim trails are really exciting pieces of playground equipment that provide endless hours of entertainment and fun.
+Adventure trails or trim trails or are really exciting pieces of playground equipment that provide endless hours of entertainment and fun.
 Children enjoy the spontaneity of jumping on and off each module and the challenge of completing the obstacle course.
-A trim trail encourages physical, social, emotional and imaginative development.
+They encourage physical, social, emotional and imaginative development.
 All of these amazing skills develop while the children strengthen and exercise their bodies.

 Playgrounds of any size are suitable for trim trails because they come in modular pieces.
 They are perfect for school playtimes because they are easy to use and have many play possibilities.
 Trim trails are similar to adventure trails with a greater emphasis on physical exercise and increasing fitness levels.
 Exercise is not only important to increase body strength it also helps to combat obesity.